kkwong44/brainpower/README.md

 * Game Over Message Box

 ### *Local and Session storage values*
-Both local and sesseion storage are used to run the game.
+Both local and session storage are used to run the game.
 The constants and variables are declared in the script-index.js and can be changed.

 **Local Storage**